TheHoodedFoot/blastpit/README.md

 ### Prerequisites for building

-**blastpit** requires [Qt](http://www.qt.io), but can be statically compiled for ease of installation.
+The Rofin LMOS ActiveX control requires [Qt](http://www.qt.io) with ActiveQt, either running natively on Windows or under emulation using Wine or a virtual machine.
-[SWIG](http://www.swig.org) is needed to create the Python language bindings. **lmos-tray** will only compile and run on Microsoft Windows platforms, as it requires the Rofin LMOS ActiveX control.
+[SWIG](http://www.swig.org) is needed to create the Python language bindings.
+[Zig](https://ziglang.org) is used for cross-compiling, building, and unit tests.
+[Mongoose](https://github.com/cesanta/mongoose) is used for the WebSockets server and client code.

 ### Building